Baabujiventuress/basispay-pgsdkv2-ktx/README.md

 This document describes the steps for integrating Basispay online payment gateway Android kit.This payment gateway performs the online payment transactions with less user effort.
 It receives the payment details as input and handles the payment flow.
 Finally returns the payment response to the user.
 User has to import the framework manually into their project for using it

 ## Add the JitPack repository to your build file
 Step 1.
-Add the JitPack repository to your build file
+Add the JitPack repository to your settings.gradle file
 ```
-allprojects {
+dependencyResolutionManagement {
 		repositories {
 			...
 			maven { url 'https://jitpack.io' }
 		}
 	}
 ```
 Step 2.
-Add the dependency
+Add the dependency in app module build.gradle file
 ```
 dependencies {
+			//Tag replace to latest version (ex:- 1.0.0)
 	        implementation 'com.github.Baabujiventuress:basispay-pgsdkv2-ktx:Tag'
 	}